otherguy/k8s-pod-cleanup-operator/README.md

 Deleted 0 pods and 0 jobs.
 ```

-## 🤔 What is a Kubernetes Operator?
+## What is a Kubernetes Operator? 🤔

 A Kubernetes operator is an application-specific controller that extends the functionality of
 the Kubernetes API to create, configure, and manage instances of complex applications on behalf
 of a Kubernetes user.

+## Contributing 🚧

+Bug reports and pull requests are welcome on GitHub at [`otherguy/k8s-pod-cleanup-operator`](https://github.com/otherguy/k8s-pod-cleanup-operator).

+## Acknowledgements ♥️

+* Thank you to [`@tonobo`](https://github.com/tonobo) for contributing https://github.com/otherguy/k8s-pod-cleanup-operator/pull/44

+A big ♥️ _thank you_ to all creators!